fwilleke80/Python-Tests/README.md

 ### pwgen
 Generates a pronouncable password of variable length

-### threading
-This module will contain a bunch of multithreaded performance tests.
-Currently, it's disfunct and not loaded in test.py.

 ### waves
 Calculates folded waveforms on the basis of sine waves modulating each other.